AMReX-Astro/Castro/docs_new/source/CastroVisualization.rst

 Castro-Specific Data
 --------------------

- was originally created for simple analysis and visualization of data from the Enzo code.
+yt was originally created for simple analysis and visualization of data from the Enzo code.
 Since, it has grown to include support for a variety of codes, including Castro.
-However, will still sometimes make assumptions, especially about data field names, that favor Enzo and cause errors with Castro data.
+However, ytwill still sometimes make assumptions, especially about data field names, that favor Enzo and cause errors with Castro data.
 These problems can usually be avoided by taking care to specify the data fields desired in